CLICK HERE TO ACCESS

 Everyone loves a good pun, especially from the nerdy English teacher.
 Yes, your students will sigh, call you a cheesy dork, and roll their eyes when they see your Joke Of The Day bulletin board, but I can guarantee that they will also tell that joke to their friends or family later that day.

 If you are sick of hearing the same boring words in your students’ writing, have them lay those words to rest with a dead word of the week.
-Think words like good, big, small, nice, happy etc. What’s great about this board is it can also be used as a weekly activity where students can share stronger synonyms for the deceased words.
+Think words like good, big, small, nice, happy, etc. What’s great about this ELA bulletin board is it can also be used as a weekly activity where students can share stronger synonyms for the “deceased” words.

 Posters with puns will always elicit two responses: an eye roll and a laugh.
 I compile my favorite groan-worthy puns and display them weekly as a positive way to start the week, but also as a way for students to show their understanding of the double meanings of each of the statements.
 Here are a few of my favorites:

 Having a visual reminder of basic ELA content in your classroom is a great reference for students.
 For instance, although we assume that students know the parts of speech by the time they enter our high school classroom, this often isn’t the case.
-Having that visual reminder can be useful for student and for you during instruction.
-I like to alternate these types of posters for different content we may be covering (punctuation, homophones etc.).
-If you want to grab some free comma rules posters, you can grab a set by signing up for my 10 Days of English Teacher Giveaways.
+Having that visual reminder can be useful for students and for you during instruction.
+I like to alternate these types of posters for different content we may be covering (punctuation, homophones, etc.).

 We sometimes assume that students understand the common terms used on tests (particularly on standardized tests), but sometimes the difference between answering a question incorrectly or correctly comes down to their understanding of the question.
 Taking the time to introduce these terms to your students and familiarizing them with the stems used in most open-ended extended response questions can make a significant difference.
-I compiled 20 test terms posters with common key power words used during testing with a student-friendly description and a “hashtag” for quick reference.
+You can do so using these 20 test terms posters with common key power words used during testing with a student-friendly description and a “hashtag” for quick reference.

 After introducing each new term, have students complete an activity where they write their own question using the term on something they are studying in class.
 This is a great way to bring test-prep into your class in a low-stress and fun way.

-I hope you will be able to these ideas to inspire your classroom decor.
+I hope these ELA bulletin board ideas can inspire your classroom decor.
 Using bulletin board displays can be an effective visual reminder, an interactive tool for learning, and a way to improve classroom community.
+If you are looking for more classroom community tips and resources, click here!

 Search the blog for what you are teaching